Learning Generalized Diffusions using an Energetic Variational Approach: Introduction

-Constructing surrogate models and discovering physical laws, often represented by nonlinear partial differential equations (PDEs), are two major data-driven approaches that can help us better understand complex natural phenomena.
 One of the most widely used methods for discovering physical laws is the physics-informed neural network (PINN) \cite{PINN}.
 The idea of PINN is to train neural networks using a loss function based on the underlying partial differential equation and noisy observation data.
 This approach can be traced back to at least the works in \cite{Yannis1,Yannis2,Yannis3}.
 Another powerful approach for extracting governing physical laws from data is a sparse identification of nonlinear dynamical systems (SINDy) \cite{SINDy}.
 SINDy has gained popularity due to its interpretability and computational efficiency.
 The SINDy framework is motivated by the pioneer work \cite{bongard2007automated, schmidt2009distilling}, which uses symbolic regression to recover physical equations from data.
 Later, a weak-form version of SINDy was developed for learning PDEs \cite{weakSINDy, weakSINDy4PDE} and extended to cover mean-field equations \cite{weakSINDy4meanfield} and Hamiltonian systems \cite{weakSINDy4Hamiltonian}.
 Koopman operator theory is also used to establish various data-driven analysis for complex dynamics \cite{Koopman1,EDMD,Koopman2}.
 Nonparametric regression techniques for learning interaction kernels \cite{KernelLearning1,KernelLearning2,KernelLearning3,KernelLearning4,KernelLearning5,KernelLearning6,Ding2022} are developed for various equations.
 Flow maps \cite{flowMap1,flowMap2,flowMap3} and kernel flows \cite{kernelFlow1} for learning dynamical systems are introduced.
-Probabilistic/statistical methods, including Bayesian inferences, maximum likelihood methods, and Wasserstein distances, are introduced to learn stochastic dynamical systems \cite{Felix,VI4SDE,LiuSWasserstein}.
+Probabilistic/statistical methods, including Bayesian inferences, maximum likelihood methods, Gaussian processes, kernel methods, and Wasserstein distances, are introduced to learn stochastic dynamical systems \cite{Felix,VI4SDE,LiuSWasserstein, GP4PDEs1,GP4PDEs2,Kernel4PDEs}.
 More recently, in order to maintain the physical properties (e.g., invariant quantities for conserved systems or dissipation rates for dissipative systems) of the original system while learning the system, various structure-preserving learning strategies are developed to learn Hamiltonian systems \cite{SympNets,HenonMaps, MTao,Hamiltonian1,Hamiltonian2,Hamiltonian3,Hamiltonian4,Hamiltonian5,SymplecticRNN,MLforIrreversibleProcess1}, energy dissipative systems \cite{dissipativeNN2,OnsagerNet,stat-PINNs}, {and, more generally, metriplectic systems \cite{metriplectic1,MLforIrreversibleProcess2}.}